 But people are rarely acting individually when undertaking AI, they are usually building AI in the cloud within an organization.
 Since our founding DataRobot has collaborated with insurance, banking, retail, manufacturing, transportation, government, and even professional sports organizations.
 We’ve learned over time, the processes, data fluency, ingenuity and risk tolerances vary greatly across and even within industries.
 Sound processes enable your people to build AI by clearing up ambiguity.
 Well-constructed operating procedures don’t constrain people, but build confidence and dispel ambiguity so that AI systems align to organizational goals and ethics.

 The first step to trusting AI is to focus on the people related to an AI system so the end state decisions are aligned to organizational goals.
 The second step is to ensure foundational data fluency so that the AI system has a greater chance of being built successfully while also accounting for the diversity of perspectives among stakeholders.
 We build these steps into the beginning of every engagement to ensure our customers are successful.

 At DataRobot, for some of our most sensitive data science efforts, the project starts with an impact assessment to identify stakeholders.
-This ensures a multi-stakeholder perspective and DataRobot has made it even easier with our new AI Cloud solution.
+This ensures a multi-stakeholder perspective and DataRobot has made it even easier with our new AI platform solution.
 We’ve found that implementing a model requires four general personas to collaborate across the organization.
 These include:

 - AI Innovators: The business leaders that identify and structure a problem for ML